 - Start your tree.
-Draw a rectangle near the top-left corner of the page; this will be the first node.
+Draw a rectangle near the top-left corner of the page.
+This will be the first 'node' or shape.
 In this rectangle write the first question or a criterion that leads to a decision.

 - Add to the process.
-Referencing the decision tree, add more boxes to the page as needed, labeling each.
+Referencing the decision tree, add more shapes to the page as needed, labeling each.
 A series of decisions, functions, and chances should lead to an objective.

 - Add connectors.
-Draw lines between all related boxes with arrowheads indicating the flow of influence.
+Use a combination of straight or angled lines between all related boxes with arrowheads indicating the flow of influence.
 Each box should be connected to at least one line.